twingly/twingly-amqp/README.md

 ### Customize options

-If you don't have the RabbitMQ hosts, user or password in your ENV you can set them with `Twingly::AMQP::Connection.options=` before you create an instance of `Subscription` or `Ping`.
+If you don't have the RabbitMQ hosts, user or password in your ENV you can set them with `Twingly::AMQP::Connection.options=` before you create an instance of `Subscription` or `Pinger`.

 *Options set in `Connection.options=` take precedence over the options defined in `ENV`.*